stanislavbrtna/svs-script/SYNTAX.md

     sys.info();

 ### Variables
-Variables are by default all global (accessible across different functions), and value of uninitialised variable is (*num*) 0.
+Variables are by default all global (accessible across different functions), and value of uninitialized variable is *undefined*.
 Keyword *local* allows to add local variable to the current block of code.
 Local variables are destroyed at the end of block.
+**Note:** Up to SVS v.
+1.2.0 uninitialized variables were set to type *num* and value 0 (zero).
+SVS 1.3 produces warning when uninitialized variable is used and in future releases this will result in an error.

     function main {
       a = 5;